Priyankurtech/Servlet-ToDo/README.md

 5. Access the application through the browser: `http://localhost:8080/todo-list`

 ## Usage
-Explain how users can use your TODO list application.
-Provide examples and screenshots if possible.
-Describe the available features and how they can interact with the application.

-For example:
 - To add a new task, click on the "Add Task" button and enter the task details.
 - To mark a task as completed, click on the checkbox next to the task.
 - To edit a task, click on the "Edit" button next to the task and make the necessary changes.
 - To delete a task, click on the "Delete" button next to the task.

-## Contributing
-Encourage other developers to contribute to your project.
-Explain how they can submit bug reports, feature requests, or pull requests.
-Mention any specific guidelines or code conventions they should follow.